-A Contract for Difference (CFD) is a financial instrument that allows traders to speculate on the price movement of an asset without owning the asset itself.
-CFDs can be based on a variety of assets such as:
+A Contract for Difference (CFD) is a financial instrument that allows you to speculate on the price movement of an asset without owning the asset itself.
+You can base CFDs on a variety of assets such as:

 - Stocks